 ABOUT MOSAIC YOUTH THEATRE OF DETROIT

 Mosaic Youth Theatre of Detroit is an award-winning national model for Creative Youth Development.
 Founded in 1992, Mosaic annually provides accessible acting and singing training for hundreds of youth from more than 50 Metro Detroit schools.
-Mosaic's mission is to empower young people to maximize their potential through professional performing arts training and the creation of theatrical and musical art that engages, transforms and inspires.
-The organization has toured their critically-acclaimed all-teen performances to Europe, Asia, Africa, 25 states throughout the U.S., the White House and The Kennedy Center.
+Mosaic's mission is to empower young people to maximize their potential through professional performing arts training and the creation of theatrical and musical art that engages, transforms, and inspires.
+The organization has toured its critically acclaimed all-teen performances to Europe, Asia, Africa, 25 states throughout the U.S., the White House, and The Kennedy Center.
 At the 2014 World Choir Games in Latvia, Mosaic brought home two gold and two silver medals.
 Mosaic is proud to report that 95% of their performers have gone on to college.
 To learn more about Mosaic Youth Theatre of Detroit, visit us online at www.mosaicdetroit.org

 ABOUT THE PUBLIC THEATER: